Skip to content

 Error Codes

-Standard JSON-RPC 2.0 error codes:
+Standard JSON-RPC 2.0 error codes, plus the MCP-reserved resource code:

 CodeMeaningDescription